 - Relaxing foot massage to finish and after-care advice given so you can maintain happy, healthy feet.

 The term ‘Podiatry’ can only be used by those registered with the Health Professions Council.
-Inside the profession, chiropody is used to suggest the routine processes of foot care, whilst Podiatry is indicative of higher skills and academic levels.
+Inside the profession, chiropody is used to suggest the routine processes of foot care, whilst Podiatry is indicative of higher skills and academic levels as a ‘foot specialist’.

 General foot care advice